Biodiversity and ecology in the Australian bush

 Image processing, cataloguing and storage

-We routinely capture images in RAW format and import them directly from the camera SD card into Adobe Lightroom on an Apple iMac.
+We routinely capture images in RAW format and import them directly from the camera SD card into Adobe Lightroom on our Apple MacBook Air computers.
 Lightroom creates a catalogue of the image files in chronological order with thumbnail copies of the originals.

 Lightroom is used for most of our image post-processing, including creation of panoramas.
 We use Adobe Photoshop for merging stacks of images at different focal planes into a single image.
 Labelling of images (adding arrows, scale bars) is also done in Photoshop.
 These Photoshop files are imported back into Lightroom.

 The original files and the Lightroom catalogues are stored on external RAID hard drives.
-We’ve recently filled our original G-Technology 12TB Thunderbolt drive and are now using a LaCie 16TB RAID drive.
+We know have three such drives - a G-Technology 12TB and two LaCie 16TB RAID drives.
 We capture a lot of images!
 We use the RAID 1 format which automatically creates a copy of each image file on a separate drive as it is imported.
 This helps to ensure we don’t lose data in the event of a disk crash.